CyberAgentAILab/derendering-text/README.md

 ### Demo
 The proposed model parses rendering parameters based on famous 2d graphic engine[[Skia.org](https://skia.org/)], which has compatibility with CSS in the Web.
-We can export the estimated rendering parameters and edit texts by an off-the-shelf rendering engine using them.
+We can export the estimated rendering parameters and edit texts by an off-the-shelf rendering engine.

 <div align = 'center'>
 <img src = "example/edit0.gif" title = "edit0" height = "220" >